-Alongside Lil-Lets, we’ve came up with a few steps of how you can tackle the challenging experience of having ‘the talk’ with your daughter.
+Alongside Lil-Lets, we’ve come up with a few steps of how you can tackle the challenging experience of having ‘the talk’ with your daughter.

 Preparing your daughter